entzmingerc/nb_drumcrow/README.md

 ### Features:
 - 4 monophonic synthesizers, one for each output of crow.
+- Can trigger each individually, round robin (4 voice polysynth), or all simultaneously (monophonic 4 voice synth).
+- Can use 2 crows connected via i2c to create an 8 voice version.
+- Each output can trigger 1 or more additional voices for paired operation (v/oct & gate).
 - Can be sequenced with any norns script that supports nb, teletype, or druid.
-- Each output can be set to synthesize audio, gate/trigger, envelope, a V/Oct CV signal, or a CV signal quantized to a scale.
+- Each output can be set to synthesize audio, gate/trigger, envelope, V/Oct CV signal quantized to a scale, or convert the midi note from nb to a V/Oct CV value.
-- Each output can be triggered individually, round robin, or all simultaneously.
-Each output can be set to trigger only itself or an additional output for paired operation.
-- Each output has 3 cycling envelope modulation sources.
+- Each output has 3 cycling envelope modulation sources which map to 7 destinations.
+- Crow output voltage quantizer used as wide ranging bitcrusher distortion.
+- Saturation, PWM, global detune, vibrato, FM, and other fun experimental crow synthesis.

 # Requirements:
 - monome crow